Backflow Testing Lubbock: 2026 Costs, Rules & Tips

 While several types of backflow preventers exist, you will most likely find one of these three connected to a residential or commercial irrigation system in the Lubbock area.

-• Pressure Vacuum Breaker (PVB): Often used for irrigation systems, PVBs are recognizable by their tall profile and plastic cap.
+Pressure Vacuum Breaker (PVB): Often used for irrigation systems, PVBs are recognizable by their tall profile and plastic cap.
 They must be installed above the highest sprinkler head.
+For more detail, see this guide on above ground backflow preventers.

-• Reduced Pressure Zone Assembly (RPZ): RPZs offer the highest level of protection and are used in high hazard situations.
+Reduced Pressure Zone Assembly (RPZ): RPZs offer the highest level of protection and are used in high hazard situations.
 They have two independent check valves plus a relief valve that discharges water if it detects a backflow condition.
+If your RPZ is leaking or discharging water continuously, that is a sign it may need professional diagnosis.

 The Backflow Testing Process: What to Expect